AkshayS2020git/AkshayS2020git/README.md

 ---

 ## 🚀 About Me
-- 🎓 Student passionate about building software and solving real-world problems
+- 🎓 Passionate about building software and solving real-world problems
 - 💻 Focused on backend development and database-driven systems
 - 🔐 Actively exploring cybersecurity and system security concepts
 - 🌱 Currently learning: Advanced Java, Flask, Cybersecurity concepts and Network Analysis